 Windows Hello brings biometric authentication to Windows devices and it certainly brings a wow factor to Windows.
 Thankfully, Windows 10 Home and Windows 10 Pro, both support Windows Hello.
-Both the OS versions support fingerprint scanners, iris & facial recognition and enterprise-level biometric authentication.
+Both the OS versions support fingerprint scanners, iris & facial recognition, and enterprise-level biometric authentication.

-Virtual Desktops and Snap
+Virtual Desktops and Timeline

 Virtual desktop is finally available on Windows 10 and the good news is that both Windows 10 Pro and Home support it.
-Along with virtual desktops, Snap is also available on both the Windows 10 versions.
-Timeline allows you to runs at most 4 apps side by side at once.
+Along with virtual desktops, Timeline is also available on both the Windows 10 versions.
+Timeline allows you to access all your browsing history from all devices including Android and iOS smartphones.

 Windows 10 Home and Pro share some business features as well.
-Both the Windows versions come with support for Microsoft Passport, device encryption, side-loading of business apps and mobile device management.
+Both the Windows versions come with support for Microsoft Passport, device encryption, side-loading of business apps, and mobile device management.
 Along with that, both versions can be easily upgraded to Windows 10 Education Edition.

-Windows 10 Home vs Windows 10 Pro (Table)
+Windows 10 Home vs Pro: Comparison Table

 |Features||Windows 10 Home||Windows 10 Pro|